 Rec Recommendation Responsibility Action Plan Expected completion date Audit Comment 1 We recommend that the Court should ensure the effective operation of the travel claims module and that they should review the implementation of outstanding planned SAP modules and functionalities to obtain business critical functionality as a matter of priority.
 Registry The majority of the issues with of the travel claims module has been resolved.
 The backlog has been removed.
 The planned outstanding modules have been reviewed.
 There are no business critical functionalities outstanding except for Asset Management.
 The completion of Asset Management is tied to the IPSAS implementation.
 Complete We confirmed that the year end travel module issues had been resolved in 2007.
 2 We recommend that the Security Policy be clarified to include enforcement procedures for breaches of the policy; approved by Senior Management and released to all staff.
 Registry The draft SAP security policy has been superseded in 2007 with the promulgation of the Administrative Instructions ICC/AI/2007/001, ICC/AI/2007/003 and ICC/AI/2007/005.
 Complete We have confirmed the issue and content of these Administrative Instructions.

-3 We also recommend that, periodically, staff be required to confirm awareness and compliance with the IT security policy. recommend that, ally, staff be to confirm ss and compliance Registry Staff is briefed on controls like passwords etc during the induction training.
-A pilot will be undertaken to address this recommendation The pilot is underway, currently being tested by the ICT division.
+3 We also recommend that, periodically, staff be required to confirm awareness and compliance with the IT security policy.
+Registry Staff is briefed on controls like passwords etc during the induction training.
+A pilot will be undertaken to address this recommendation further.
+Users may be required to accept the terms of the policy during the password change regime.
+The pilot is underway, currently being tested by the ICT division.
 Implementation is expected by end of June 2008.
 The implementation of this will be confirmed as part of our 2008 audit.

-Rec Recommendation ation Responsibility Action Plan Expected completion date Audit Comment 4 We recommend that periodic changing of passwords is enforced and that, in the absence of log-in restrictions, the Court should consider monitoring exception reports detailing unsuccessful user access attempts.
-Registry Periodic changing of passwords are enforced and the Court does enforce login restrictions.
+4 We recommend that periodic changing of passwords is enforced and that, in the absence of login restrictions, the Court should consider monitoring exception reports detailing unsuccessful user access attempts.
+Registry Periodic changing of passwords are enforced and the Court does enforce log-in restrictions.
 Complete Prompting for passwords and log on restrictions seen in obtaining our IT profiles at the court for the audit period.
 5 We also recommend that units provide periodic feedback to the IT division confirming the business requirement for unit user access profiles.
 Registry All access profiles are confirmed by the units.
 Any changes to the access rights are confirmed by the owners of the information On-going regular practice: units provide periodic feedback to confirm the business requirement for unit user access profiles.
 Complete We confirmed that this was the case during our review of ICT in the 2007 audit.
-6 + The Customer Competency Centre has been created and recruitment of additional staff is currently ongoing.
+6 We recommend that the Court consider its approach to system support to ensure that adequate cost-effective support systems are maintained in the most cost effective way.
+Registry The Court's approach to system support has been reviewed.
+To ensure more adequate cost-effective support is has been decided to plan for the creation of a Customer The Customer Competency Centre has been created and recruitment of additional staff is currently ongoing.
 This has been confirmed as part of our audit and long form report work with the IT division.